Safe and Sound in the Cloud—How Akeyless Protects Your Secrets

 The Akeyless Gateway gives our users the ability to use rotated and dynamic secrets.

 Dynamic secrets are temporary, expiring after a set period of time.
-They are considered the safest option for securing access to your data, as they never assume long-standing access.
+They are the safest option for securing access to your data, as it never assumes long-standing access.
 Users get access only when they need it—no more, no less.

 Akeyless users can request for a temporary account with the right level of permissions.
 Akeyless issues the temporary account to the user.
 Once the account expires, Akeyless also manages the removal of the temporary account.